Prakash Amritraj

-Prakash Amritraj (born October 2, 1983) is an Indian-American former professional tennis player, who represented India in international tournaments.
+Prakash Amritraj (born October 2, 1983) is an Indian-American tennis commentator and former professional player who represented India in international tournaments.
 He is the son of former Indian tennis player Vijay Amritraj.

 Background

 Prakash Amritraj is the son of Indian tennis player Vijay Amritraj and Shyamala, a Sri Lankan Tamil.

 Prakash is the paternal cousin of fellow tour pro Stephen Amritraj, whose father Anand and paternal uncle Ashok were former professional tennis players representing India.
 Prakash has one brother, Vikram, who was born in 1987.

-He played 2 years of college tennis for the University of Southern California.
+He played two years of college tennis for the University of Southern California.
 He won the United States Tennis Association (USTA) Boys' 18s National Championships in 2002.

 Professional career

 In 2007, Amritraj won three straight ITF Pro Circuit tournaments in India, beating Karan Rastogi in all three finals.

-On July 14, 2008 Amritraj played in his first ATP Tour final, losing to Fabrice Santoro from France in straight sets.
+On July 14, 2008, Amritraj played in his first ATP Tour final, losing to Fabrice Santoro from France in straight sets.

 From August 2010 to August 2012, Amritraj was inactive on the tour.
 However, he returned to the court for the first time in just over two years when he competed as a wildcard in a qualifier at the 2012 Comerica Bank Challenger in Aptos, California.

-Prakash Amritraj joined the staff of the Tennis Channel in 2016 as one of the network's primary travel reporters and also as an in-match analyst and a host both in studio and at worldwide events.
+Prakash Amritraj joined the staff of the Tennis Channel in 2016 as one of the network's primary travel reporters and also as an in-match analyst and a host both in-studio and at worldwide events.
 In February 2021, his contract was renewed for an additional three years through 2023.